 Google Analytics Squarespace Integration

-Most Squarespace site owners add Google Analytics and then never look at it - or worse, they set it up incorrectly and make decisions based on data that does not reflect reality.
+You want to set up Google Analytics on your Squarespace site correctly, not just paste a tracking code and hope for the best.
 Google Analytics 4 is the standard web analytics platform, and properly integrating it with Squarespace gives you data on who visits your site, what they do, where they come from, and which pages convert.

 Google Analytics Squarespace Integration